SAI3D: Segment Any Instance in 3D Scenes: Experiment

 \subsection{Results}

-\paragraph{Fine-grained 3D segmentation.} Numerical results of the class-agnostic instance segmentation evaluation are shown in Table~\ref{tab:class_agnoctic_scannetpp}, where our method outperforms prior works in all metrics.
-Not only did it surpass the unsupervised methods significantly, but it also outperformed the closed-vocabulary baseline trained on ScanNet200.
+\textbf{Fine-grained 3D segmentation.} \yd{Table~\ref{tab:class_agnostic_scannetpp} reports the numerical results for class-agnostic instance segmentation on ScanNet++ dataset.} Our method outperforms prior works in all evaluation metrics.
+Not only did it surpass the unsupervised methods significantly, but it also outperformed the closed-vocabulary baseline trained on ScanNetV2.
 This highlights our method's ability to handle detailed objects and diverse semantic categories effectively.

 The visual comparisons, illustrated in Fig. \ref{fig:visual_scannetpp}, further underscore the effectiveness of our approach.
 Compared with prior works that struggle to generate clean segments on objects of small size, our approach is capable of identifying complex objects in cluttered scenes.
 For example, we succeed in segmenting various items stored in the cabinet while other methods group them together as a single instance.